 Send data

-After all the verification goes well, you must gather the requested data and share it with the data subjects.
+After all the verification goes well, you must gather and share the requested data with the data subjects.
 The information must be presented in an easy-to-understand format.

 These are not the only steps you must follow.
-There are various steps you may require to carry out to complete the process.
-It depends on your organization how to carry out the procedure.
+You may require various steps to complete the process.
+How your organization carries out the procedure depends on it.

 Big tech, like Facebook, has an automated procedure that will help its users to access their information and download a copy of the same.